msoltvedt/yeti/readme.md

 # Yeti Design System

-Yeti is a design pattern and component library.
+Yeti is a component library.
 Its components are based on StencilJS.

 ## Stencil